ratgdo/homekit-ratgdo/README.md

 Automatic updates are not supported (and probably will never be), so set a reminder to check back again in the future.

+## Flash CRC Errors

+When displaying the Firmware Update dialog, or requesting a reboot, the integrity of the RATGDO device is checked by running a CRC check on the flash memory.
+If an error is detected then it is highly likely that a reboot will fail and you will only be able to recover by flashing new firmware using a USB cable.

+MORE DOCUMENTATION TO BE ADDED

 ## Command Line Interface

 It is possibile to query status, monitor and reboot/reset the ratgdo device from a command line.
 The following have been tested on Ubuntu Linux and Apple macOS.